instructlab/instructlab/README.md

 merlinite-7b-Q4_K_M.gguf
 ```

 > **NOTE** ⏳ This command can take few minutes or immediately depending on your internet connection or model is cached.
+Connect the HuggingFace may need a proxy in some states, please try the `export http_proxy=` and/or `export https_proxy=` with the correct proxy and port.

 ### 🍴 Serving the model